Dr Alison Wood

 Before joining Homerton Alison was the Mellon/Newton Interdisciplinary Post-Doctoral Research Fellow at CRASSH (Centre for Research in Arts, Social Sciences and Humanities) at Cambridge (2013-2018); and a Research Associate in the Faculties of English and Divinity, also at Cambridge (2011-2013).
 She read English and History at the University of Adelaide and worked as a musician before undertaking doctoral work in nineteenth-century intellectual culture (King's College London).

 At Cambridge she’s served as a member of the University's Researcher Development Committee, the Pro-Vice Chancellor’s Working Group on Postdoctoral Affairs, and the Arts and Humanities Research Council (UK) Research Careers and Training Advisory Group; co-convened the CRASSH Postdoctoral Forum (2014-17); established and led the CRASSH ‘Becoming a Research Leader’ Programme (2014-2018); and taught in Divinity and English.
-She also works regularly with the University's School of Arts and Humanities, the Careers Service, the Centre for Teaching and Learning, and the Researcher Development Programme.
-And currently supervises undergraduates for the Faculty of Education.
+She has also co-led researcher development initiatives with the University's School of Arts and Humanities, the Careers Service, the Centre for Teaching and Learning, and the Post Doc Academy.
+She currently supervises undergraduates and dissertations for the Faculty of Education.

 Changemakers is the applied element of Alison’s work in the philosophy of education; the history and future of Universities; the future educated self and whole-person education; and the deep questions of what universities are really for.
 Her career combines two decades of experience building cross-sector, international, cross-disciplinary research initiatives (from healthy ageing to nineteenth-century studies and research leadership) with interdisciplinary research in the history of intellectual institutions and ‘how ideas become normal’.